P. K. D. Seneviratne: Career

-At the age of 18, he started writing poetry on the poetry page of Silumina newspaper since 1937.
-In 1939 and 1956 he wrote poems on North-Eastern Sinhala Buddhist heritage.
-He later published the poetry collections such as Attanagallu Nadi Kavyaya, Ditta Mangalika, Gambada Sundari, Unmada Chithra and Ganga Kumariya.
+In 1937, at the age of 18, Seneviratne began writing poetry for Silumina newspaper's poetry page.
+In 1939 and 1956, he wrote poems on North-Eastern Sinhala Buddhist heritage.
+He later published poetry collections such as Attanagallu Nadi Kavyaya, Ditta Mangalika, Gambada Sundari, Unmada Chithra and Ganga Kumariya.
 Then he translated the popular novel 'Withering Heights' into Sinhala under the title 'Urumakkarayo' with Ranjani Abeywardena.
-He had a close relationship with other poets of his era including, Sri Chandraratne Manawasinghe, S. A. James, Dharmadasa Kuruppu, Chithra Balasuriya, Mahagama Sekera, Meemana Premathilake and Wimalasiri Perera.
+He had a close relationship with other poets of his era, including Sri Chandraratne Manawasinghe, S. A. James, Dharmadasa Kuruppu, Chithra Balasuriya, Mahagama Sekera, Meemana Premathilake and Wimalasiri Perera.
 From 1953 to 1957 he wrote the popular radio drama Kurulu Bedda which was aired on the Sinhala section of Radio Ceylon.
 The drama later in 1961 became a blockbuster film directed by L. S. Ramachandran.
 The film was presented with Russian and English subtitles at the 1961 Soviet Film Festival in Moscow.

 The film Sikuru Tharuwa was his second film screenplay which he wrote in 1963.
 In the film, he made characters based on real incidents and persons he met.
 The film later won second place at the first Sinhala Film Festival in 1964.
 It also received two Sarasaviya awards and two Sarasaviya merit awards at the event.
 The Sarasaviya newspaper was named after by Seneviratne.
 The first Sarasaviya newspaper was published on April 10, 1963.
 The chief editor of the paper was his friend Meemana Premathilaka.
 Then he also wrote articles about his poems as well as his love of literature to 'Sarasaviya'.
 He wrote the story of the film Parasatu Mal in weekly serial for the 'Sarasaviya' newspaper for several weeks.
 In the article Pabandu Kariya written for the 1964 'Sarasaviya' annual, he described his radio dramas.

 He started his teaching career as a senior assistant teacher at the Morawaka Buddhist Mixed School and Gaspe College in Nelumdeniya.
 Later he wrote the script of the popular film Ranwan Karal directed by Prof. Siri Gunasinghe with a narrative style screenplay.
 Along with Meemana Premathilaka, he wrote the Kumudumathi Poetry Conversation.
 Based on the information provided during the period when problems arose in translating the Sinhala language into the English language since the independence of Sri Lanka.
 PKKD wrote the poem "Ditta Mangalika" which consisting of 298 poems.
 On 26 November 1966, his emotional poetry titled Mage Kshema Bhoomiya was published in the Silumina newspaper.
 Based on a true story he had to experience, he wrote the poetry, Ae Kohida?.
 Along with H. M. Kudaligama he made conversational poems of Daskon Vaadaya.